joshuagame/express-requid/README.md

 As an example, a reuest id might be something like this: _**redrock/4f1704658fdd4d797c833563-0000000000000001**_.

-The prefix separator "/" and the sequence id separator "-" can be configured specifing params to the express-requid initialization.
+The prefix separator "/" and the sequence id separator "-" can be configured.

 #### Sample usage
 ```js